We're sharing comprehensive data and analyses on young people's participation and influence on the 2020 election.

 Young Americans hit the streets, talked politics, engaged their peers, and had a likely historic level of voter turnout in 2020.
 Our exclusive post-election youth poll looks back on their political participation in 2020 and highlights the issues that motivate them to continued engagement in civic life.

 CIRCLE's exclusive online tool includes more than 40 indicators at the national, state, district, and county levels.

 Youth Voting and Civic Engagement in America

 To what extent are young people across the country participating in civic and political life, and what are the community conditions that help, hinder, and shape that engagement?
 Our comprehensive data tool allows you to better understand the landscape of youth civic engagement so you can help improve it.

-This is part of our Youth Media Creation Series, in which partners in this field share their experiences running programs in which young people's voices inform public conversations.
+This is part of our Rep Us Practitioner Series, in which partners in this field share their experiences running or participating in programs in which young people's voices inform public conversations.

 Studies show that engaging young people as co-creators can make news media more representative and relevant to the audiences it’s trying to reach.

 Understanding the identities, views, and civic access of young conservatives and Republicans is key to ensuring all youth have paths to participation in civic life.

 Our 2020 post-election youth poll showed that young Asian Americans were especially concerned about racial injustice and the COVID-19 pandemic.